Career Timeline of Son Heung-min: Major Achievements and Milestones

 2018: 2018 FIFA World Cup and Asian Games

-In 2018, Son Heung-min represented South Korea at the FIFA World Cup and the Asian Games, where the team won gold.
+In 2018, Son Heung-min played in the FIFA World Cup and won gold at the Asian Games with South Korea.

-On 13 February 2019, Son scored the first goal in a 3–0 win over Borussia Dortmund, in the first leg of the round of 16, UEFA Champions League.
-At the end of February 2019, he was named Premier League Player of the Year at the London Football Awards.
+On 13 February 2019, Son scored the first goal in a 3–0 win over Borussia Dortmund, in the first leg of the round of 16, UEFA Champions League, and at the end of February he was named Premier League Player of the Year at the London Football Awards.

-April 2019: Scored First Goal at New Tottenham Hotspur Stadium
+April 2019: Scored first professional goal at new Tottenham Hotspur Stadium

 On 3 April 2019, Son scored the first professional goal at the new Tottenham Hotspur Stadium in a 2–0 victory over Crystal Palace.

-April 2019: Scored First European Goal at Tottenham Hotspur Stadium and Became Highest Scoring Asian Player
+April 2019: Scored first European competition goal at Tottenham Hotspur Stadium

 On 9 April 2019, Son scored the first European competition goal at the Tottenham Hotspur Stadium in a 1–0 win against Manchester City in the quarterfinals of the 2018–19 Champions League.
-In the return leg in April 2019, Son scored twice to earn Tottenham a 4–4 aggregate win and help the club reach the semi-finals.
-His brace also saw him become the highest scoring Asian player in the history of the tournament with 12 goals.
+He also became the highest scoring Asian player in the history of the tournament with 12 goals.

-May 2019: Received First Red Card in Premier League
+May 2019: Received first red card in the Premier League

 On 4 May 2019, Son received his first red card in the Premier League due to his vindictive action against Jefferson Lerma.